ajlopez/ReduMan/README.md

 # ReduMan

-Reducer manager, it can be used as a replace for switch in Redux reducers, WIP
+Reducer manager, it can be used as a replace for switch in Redux reducers

 ## Installation